codersclub/DRKB/file/format/bmp_avi/index.md

 To keep the text of the example simple and readable I have left out most to the error checking (try except etc.).
-You can also play with the AVISaveOptions dialog box, but I can only seem to get it to work with
-\"Full Frames Uncompressed\" with BMP files.
+You can also play with the AVISaveOptions dialog box, but I can only seem to get it to work with "Full Frames Uncompressed" with BMP files.
 Can anyone shed some light on this ?

 Errors you should check for are ..